 An intensive study in advanced astronomy.
 May be repeated with new content.
-Topic to be announced in the Class Schedule.
+See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.

 610. Binary Stars (3)

-Prerequisite: Astronomy 312B.
+Prerequisite: Astronomy 450.

 An intensive study of visual, spectroscopic, and eclipsing binaries, including the determination of orbits.
 Process of mass transfer.

 617. Astronomical Photometry (3)

-Prerequisites: Astronomy 304B and 312B.
+Prerequisites: Astronomy 350 and 450.

 Theory and techniques of photographic and photoelectric photometry in ground-based astronomy.
 Emphasis on problems of precise measurement and use of modern high speed equipment in photon counting and data acquisition systems.

-82 / Astronomy

 620. Galactic Structure (3)

-Prerequisite: Astronomy 312B.
+Prerequisite: Astronomy 450.

 Survey of basic observational data for determining the structure of the Milky Way Galaxy; luminosity functions, stellar distributions in and near the galactic plane, solar motion, kinematics and dynamics of stellar motions, and galactic rotation; introduction to stellar dynamics.

 630. Stellar Interiors (3)

-Prerequisite: Astronomy 312B.
+Prerequisite: Astronomy 450.

 Structure of the interior of stars including the details of the reactions by which energy is obtained and the evolution of stars.
-640. Interstellar Matter (3) Prerequisites: Astronomy 312B and Mathematics 537.
+640. Interstellar Matter (3) Prerequisites: Astronomy 450 and Mathematics 537.

 Interstellar absorption and polarization, theory of interstellar grains, physics of a low density gas in a dilute radiation field, nebulae, interstellar absorption lines, dynamics of the interstellar medium, and radio observations of the interstellar medium.

-650. Stellar Atmospheres (3) Prerequisite: Astronomy 312A.
+650. Stellar Atmospheres (3)

+Prerequisite: Astronomy 440.

-Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere calculations, and non-L.T.E. problems.
+noted and to strementuped officers Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere calculations, and non-L.T.E. problems.

 660. Extragalactic Structure (3)

-Prerequisite: Astronomy 312B.
+Prerequisite: Astronomy 450.